Boyle-Lab/Boyle-Lab.github.io/_posts/2022/2022-01-05-Ningxin_PhD.md

 - Students
 ---

 Ningxin completed her Ph.D. defense today!
-She will be moving to San Diego to work at Illimina!
+She will be moving to San Diego to work at Illumina!
 <br>
 Congrats!